Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Results on the IBM Eagle ibm cusco quantum system

 \section{Results on the IBM Eagle {\tt ibm{\_}cusco} quantum system}

 We have also performed on October 7th, 2023, a run on the 127-qubit {\tt ibm{\_}cusco} device, based on the Eagle chip.
-The technical specifications given in Table~\ref{table:ibmcusco} and the comparison with Table~\ref{table:specifications} show that they are less good than on {\tt ibm{\_}torino}, in particular the one- and two-qubit gate error rates, while the readout error rate is comparable.
+The technical specifications given in Table~\ref{table:ibmcusco} and the comparison with Table~\ref{table:specifications} show that they are less good than on \ibm, in particular the one- and two-qubit gate error rates, while the readout error rate is comparable.

 The results are displayed in Figure~\ref{fig:ibmcuscoresults}.
-It is quite instructive to compare them to the results obtained with the {\tt ibm{\_}torino} device.
-The marginal distributions are not significantly different, better for the $y$ distribution on the {\tt ibm{\_}cusco} device while the non-Gaussian $t$ distribution is better on the {\tt ibm{\_}torino} device.
+It is quite instructive to compare them to the results obtained with the \ibm\ device.
+The marginal distributions are not significantly different; it is better for the $y$ distribution on the {\tt ibm{\_}cusco} device, while the non-Gaussian $t$ distribution is better on the \ibm\ device.
 This observation indicates that the readout error rate, being the dominant source of error and comparable on both devices, drives the accuracy of the results on IBM systems as far as the marginal one-dimensional distributions are concerned.
-As the readout error rate is significantly smaller on the IonQ {\tt aria-1} device, the accuracy of the style-based quantum generator is better on the latter.
+As the readout error rate is significantly lower on the IonQ \ionq\ device, the accuracy of the style-based quantum generator is better on the latter.